mgesbert/vscode-python-path/README.md

 # Python Path

-This extension adds a single command, "Copy Python Path", which copies the python path of the current file to the clipboard.
+This extension adds a set of tools which help you generate internal import statements in a python project.

 ## Features

-Accessible from:
+"Copy Python Path" is accessible from:

 - Command
 - Explorer contextual menu
-- Edit contextual menu
+- Editor contextual menu

 ### Basic Copy Python Path